arielherself/espresso/README.raw.md

 <strong>Twitter</strong> shareholders voted to approve <strong>Elon Musk’s</strong> acquisition of the social-media firm for $44bn.
 Twitter and Mr Musk are suing each other over the entrepreneur’s attempt to [renege on the purchase agreement](https://www.economist.com/business/2022/07/11/with-or-without-elon-musk-twitter-is-overdue-a-shake-up).
 Next month they will test their competing claims in a Delaware court.
 Shortly before the vote Peiter Zatko, Twitter’s former security chief, testified before Congress about the firm’s lax privacy standards.

-<strong>King Charles III</strong> and other senior members of the royal family will walk behind the coffin of [Queen Elizabeth II](https://www.economist.com/obituary/2022/09/08/elizabeth-ii-never-laid-down-the-heavy-weight-of-the-crown) on Wednesday afternoon as it is moved from Buckingham Palace to Westminster Hall.
+<strong>King Charles III</strong> and other senior members of the royal family followed the coffin of [Queen Elizabeth II](https://www.economist.com/obituary/2022/09/08/elizabeth-ii-never-laid-down-the-heavy-weight-of-the-crown) on Wednesday afternoon as it was moved from Buckingham Palace to Westminster Hall.
 The queen’s body will lie in state for four days before a funeral on Monday.

 <strong>Fact of the day:</strong> 350, the number of mortgage boycotts estimated to be taking place across China.
 [Read the full story](https://www.economist.com/finance-and-economics/2022/09/12/chinas-ponzi-like-property-market-is-eroding-faith-in-the-state).